 Brunswick Stew is a hearty, savory stew that is loaded with flavor.
-It gets smoky flavor from the smoked meat(s), liquid smoke, and some barbecue sauce.
+It gets a smoky flavor from the smoked meat(s), liquid smoke, and some barbecue sauce.
 It gets savory, tangy flavor from tomatoes, vinegar, Worcestershire, and other acidic ingredients.
 Some people describe Brunswick Stew as “barbecue in a bowl,” and I can agree.
 It is comfort food at its best.

 What meat is used in Brunswick Stew?

-Do you use frozen or canned vegetables in Brunswick Stew?
+Frozen or canned vegetables in Brunswick stew?

-Season ingredients as you go.
+Season ingredients separately.

 How to make Brunswick Stew ahead of time.

 In the video below, I show how to make my version of Brunswick Stew.
 If you watch to the end, you will get to see my favorite way to eat Brunswick Stew.
-This is the way most of my generation enjoy it.
+This is the way most of my generation enjoys it.